-- A. Please identify any statute, regulation, or administrative pronouncement that sets forth your state's sales tax nexus policy.

-- B. Sourcing and Method of Delivery

-- C. Social Media Coupons
+- A. Please identify any statute, regulation, or administrative pronouncement that sets forth your state's sales tax nexus policy. - B. Nexus Enforcement Policies (New for 2015) - C. Sourcing and Method of Delivery - D. Social Media Coupons by itself, create substantial nexus with your state for purposes of triggering the imposition of sales tax collection requirements on the corporation.